 A nor’easter projected to hit the Maritimes on Wednesday will bring with it between 10 and 15 centimetres of snow, according to Environment Canada.

-The federal weather agency says snow will begin falling over Nova Scotia on Wednesday night ahead of a low-pressure system moving across the eastern part of the province and the southeastern portion of New Brunswick on Thursday.
+The federal weather agency says that snow will begin falling over Nova Scotia on Wednesday night ahead of a low-pressure system travelling across the eastern part of the province and the southeastern portion of New Brunswick on Thursday.

-The system will bring strong winds with it, which will severely reduce visibility due to blowing snow.
+The storm will bring with it strong northeasterly winds which will severely reduce visibility due to blowing snow.